krihal/swedbank-crawler/README.md

 swedbank-crawler
 ================

-Fetches financial data of your fund at the Swedish bank Swedbank
+Extremely ugly hack to fetch financial data of your fund at the Swedish bank Swedbank.
+I repeast, ugly as hell.